Arc Oyster Shell, Undulostrea megodon

 Arc Oyster Shell, Ostrea megodon.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 6.7 cm (2.6 inches) x 5.6 cm (2.2 inches).

-The Arc Oyster, Ostrea megodon (Hanley 1846), is a bivalve mollusk that is a member of the Ostreidae Family of True Oysters.
-They are known in Mexico as ostra plegadais.
-The Shell is crescent shaped with deeply folded margins.
+Description: The Arc Oyster’s shell is crescent shaped with deeply folded margins.
 There are four such folds in each valve that align with the folds on the other valve.
 The external surface of the shell has a rough texture.
-The shell has a gray exterior and a white with a green tint near the interior margin.
-The Arc Oyster Shell reach a maximum of 10.3 cm (4.1 inches) in length and 7.2 cm (2.8 inches) in height.
+The shell has a gray exterior and a white interior, with a green tint near the interior margin.
+The Arc Oyster Shell reaches a maximum of 10.3 cm (4.1 inches) in length and 7.2 cm (2.8 inches) in height.

-Synonyms include Ostrea cerrosensis, Ostrea gallus, and Undulostrea megodon.
+Synonyms: Ostrea cerrosensis, Ostrea gallus, and Undulostrea megodon.